A file-per-table tablespace contains data and indexes for a single

 Tables stored in individual tablespace data files can save time and improve chances for a successful recovery when data corruption occurs, when backups or binary logs are unavailable, or when the MySQL server instance cannot be restarted.

-You can backup or restore tables created in file-per-table tablespaces quickly using MySQL Enterprise Backup, without interrupting the use of other
+Tables created in file-per-table tablespaces can be backed up or restored quickly using MySQL Enterprise Backup, without interrupting the use of other

 InnoDBtables.
 This is beneficial for tables on varying backup schedules or that require backup less frequently.
 See Making a Partial Backup for details.